 Secretary

-Dianna Vidas, Social Media Chair (The University of Melbourne, VIC)
+Anna Kho, Social Media Chair (The University of Queensland, QLD)

 Merrick Powell, Community Development Chair (Maquarie University, NSW)